Owen Luder: Works

 Luder also designed the conversion of a Victorian fire station into the South London Theatre in 1967.
 In addition he designed a number of small houses in the borough of Lambeth including 26–28 Groveway (1953) and 76–78 Herne Hill Road (1954), one of the latter was occupied by Luder upon completion.

-Some of the less controversial OLP buildings have escaped attention and many are conceptual, innovative, and thoughtful schemes that respond effectively to place while bringing a visible structured order to a building.
-This is often manifested by complex staircases, strong vertical and horizontal articulation, bespoke window design, and spatial volumes punctuating the external form of the building.
+Some of the less controversial OLP buildings have escaped attention.
 In their housing and mixed use developments, for example, they display a consistent formal language and many continue to be well used to the present.
 Examples of these include Harrogate House, Harrogate (1963), Hendon Hall Court in North London (1963), and 16 Grand Avenue in Hove (1965).

 The OLP built many buildings around South London, where Luder lived for some time, but also much wider in the UK.
 The OLP also developed unbuilt schemes for Nigeria, Belgium, Saudi Arabia, and Greece where partnership practices were started.
-Indeed The OLP's work is deserving of re-evaluation.
-He is labelled as a brutalist architect but his work is far more extensive, subtle, and influential than that term dictates.
-His architectural vision is akin to contemporary architects such as Norman Foster and Zaha Hadid and his innovative approach to a wide range of architectural briefs - both social and commercial - may well have set an example for them to follow.

 Trinity Square in Gateshead was demolished in 2010, and Derwent Tower in 2012.
 The Catford Centre, Luder's last surviving town centre of the Tricorn type, was purchased by the local council in 2010 for "regeneration", which may involve demolition of the housing on the site.
 Roxby House in Sidcup survives as an example of his later work.